brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

 ---
 title: "Data Pipeline Integration: Streams"
-description: "This is a step by step guide for integrating a data pipeline for a model in FastScore.
+description: "This is a step by step guide for integrating a data pipeline for a model in ModelOp Center.
 It contains instructions for ModelOps and Data Engineers to prepare, deploy and test their model's data pipeline.
-This guide was last updated for v1.10 of FastScore.\n\nIf you need support or have questions, please email us:  [support@opendatagroup.com](mailto:support@opendatagroup.com)"
+This guide was last updated for v1.10 of ModelOp Center.\n\nIf you need support or have questions, please email us:  [support@opendatagroup.com](mailto:support@opendatagroup.com)"
 ---

 # Data Pipeline Integration: Streams
-This is a step by step guide for integrating and testing a model's data pipeline in FastScore.
-It contains instructions for Data and ModelOps engineers to define and test the Streams that manage data inputs and outputs in FastScore.
+This is a step by step guide for integrating and testing a model's data pipeline in ModelOp Center.
+It contains instructions for Data and ModelOps engineers to define and test the Streams that manage data inputs and outputs in ModelOp Center.
 We will also walk through using Streams to set model scoring mode including On-demand, Batch, and Streaming.
-This guide was last updated for v1.10 of FastScore.
+This guide was last updated for v1.10 of ModelOp Center.

 As we go, we will be referring to an example XGBoost model available in the `examples` branch of this [repo](https://github.com/opendatagroup/Getting-Started/tree/examples).